-The ancient Romans referred to the hottest, most humid days of summer as “dog days.”
-The Romans connected the hottest summer days with the star Sirius (“Dog Star”), the brightest star in the constellation Canis Major.
-Dog days or not, hot weather finds us seeking ways to stay cool inside and outside the home.
-Be sure to keep these safety tips in mind.
+The ancient Romans referred to summer’s hottest, most humid days as “dog days.”
+The Romans connected the hottest summer days with Sirius (“Dog Star”), the brightest star in the constellation Canis Major.
+Regardless of when it greets us, hotter weather always has us seeking ways to stay cool inside and outside the home.
+Remember these safety tips as you seek to keep you and your loved ones cool (including pets!).

 Window & Portable Air Conditioners and Fans